-They turned off the holiday music on the satellite TV channel.
+The radio and satellite stations have turned off the holiday music.
 Half of our outdoor lights have gone out.
 We are out of Christmas cookies.
 The tree isn’t holding up to its evergreen expectations, looking all dejected like a giant dust bunny covered in holiday crumbs.
 Not to mention flammable.

 So now some of you may ask, “What are we supposed to do now!
 How do we muster the will to rise and get dressed and get back to our life of learning?”

 But wait…wait…wait!
 Why in the name of everlasting fruitcake do we need to get dressed?
 I mean, lets not get crazy and lose all rational thought here!
 We are strong willed, determined homeschoolers.
 We are always willing to forge ahead, find a way, clear a new path, and especially in the comforts of an amazing new fleece hoodie night gown!

 All is not lost.
 In fact, this is our season!

 This morning my eyelids peered over the top of the comforter, I willed the coffee pot to brew itself and Instagram me a cup to my night stand, cause the floor was just too far down and cold to set a toasty foot upon.
 And then I remembered all those little darlings who headed back to school 2 hours earlier, probably in the dark, fighting back tears through sleep crusted eyes, craving just one more morning curled up at home in their pajamas.
 Poor babies.